Zcash Github Workflow¶

 Make & Commit Changes¶

 If you have created a new branch or checked out an existing one, it is time to make changes to your local source code.
 Below are some formalities for commits:

 Commit messages should contain enough information in the first line to be able to scan a list of patches and identify which one is being searched for.
-Do not use “auto-close” keywords – tickets should be closed manually.
-The auto-close keywords are “close[ds]”, “resolve[ds]”, and “fix(e[ds])?”
+You MAY use “auto-close” keywords, but it’s not necessary.
+The auto-close keywords are “close[ds]”, “resolve[ds]”, nd “fix(e[ds])?”